Should Your Business Have a Redundant Internet Connection?

 @garrettallen14 #FYP #excavationlife #excavationfails #HDD #fiberoptics ♬ Oh No – Kreepa

-For above-ground cables, multiple factors can create an internet outage:
+For above-ground cables, multiple factors can result in an internet outage:

 • A vehicle plowing into a telephone pole